 Topics covered include goal setting, dealing with clients, motivation, business start-up, taxes, interviewing, massage law, licensure, and ethics.
 During the course, students will have special presentations offered by experts in the field of marketing, career startup, accounting, job coaching and placement.
 All students will create a draft business plan to help them outline the steps necessary to begin their new career, and leave CNWSMT with an understanding of the opportunities open to new therapists entering the field of massage.

 The School strives to support students in their academic pursuits at the school and closely monitors their performance.
 All students meet at least twice a year with the Program Director.
-This is an opportunity to discuss a student's progress and experience of the program.
+This is an opportunity to discuss a student’s progress and experience of the program.
 Instructors in classes 75 hours or longer have weekly tutoring sessions where students who need extra help can receive more individualized attention.
-In addition, students can set up one-to-one tutorials with instructors for a fee of $30/hour.
+In addition, students receive 10 free tutorials.
+Tutorials are helpful when students need one-on-one instruction with CNWSMT faculty.

 CNWSMT is primarily a commuter-based institution and does not provide resident facilities for students.
 However, affordable housing is available in the Albany area.
 The Times Union, Albany’s daily newspaper, is a valuable and up-to date resource for housing in Albany and the surrounding areas.
 Also check www.timesunion.com and use their classifieds search engine to find apartments based on your specifications of size, price and location.